RobokopU24/qgraph/README.md

 docker-compose -f docker-compose.base.yml -f docker-compose.prod.yml up --build --renew-anon-volumes --abort-on-container-exit
 ```

-External services can be updated by editing the variables in the `.env` file
+External service urls can be changed in an `.env` file in the root directory.

 ## Contributing